 There are a lot of people who don't like this film.
 I think it's done something amazing.
 It took the lead male from the first film & showed his psychological response to how he interpreted the mystic that is in the first film.
 We see this in how he reacts to his 8 year old daughter’s youthful imagination.
 He suffocates her.
 There are NO CAT PEOPLE.
 And this film can stand alone.
 Amazing, better than Cat People.

-I find this to be better than Cat People, even though the title doesn't do it any justice, making it sound like a cheap sequel.
+I find this to be better than Cat People, even though the title makes it sound like a cheap sequel.
 The Curse of the Cat People captures the magic of childhood imagination, portraying it as a simultaneously frightening and dazzling place.
 The eeriest thing to me though was "Amy's first spanking"...There's something about the way that was phrased that just gives me the creeps.

 3.5 stars.
 This dreamy film is nowhere near as frightening as "The Night of the Hunter" but it has a similar stylized dread.
 Both are told from the point of view of children.
 In this one, the dim father seems closest to being the villain, but he is just misguided.
 In the other, the stepfather is truly the nightmare villain for all time.